PabloCastellano/guifinetstudio/README.md

 * Gtk Champlain (and GObject Introspection)
 * Git (necessary only if you want to deal with the repository)

-Under Ubuntu 12 (and surely most of the Ubuntu derivates) you can simply run:
+Under Ubuntu 12-14 (and surely most of the Ubuntu derivates) you can simply run:

     sudo apt-get install python2.7 gir1.2-gtkchamplain-0.12 gir1.2-gtkclutter-1.0
+    sudo pip install libcnml

 Optional: